 A bottom-up estimate calculates each “stick” and is very accurate for each item in the project.
 Individual items within the project are added together to get a total cost.
 A takeoff is a process of making calculations from plans to find material quantities.
 An architect scale is a ruler with six measuring units.
 The ruler is used to measure linear and square footage taken from plans.

 A top-down estimate starts with the budget and breaks major building components down into smaller ones.
 Top-down estimates can be instrumental at the beginning of a project.
-The top-down estimated can provide an overview of the cost and helps determine which areas of the project to adjust or eliminate to meet the budget.
+The top-down estimate can provide an overview of the cost and helps determine which areas of the project to adjust or eliminate to meet the budget.

 As selections are made and specified, estimates are revised.
 Contractor grade pricing based on minimally accepted products may serve as a placeholder until final decisions are made.
 An amount, known as an allowance, is designated for items that are not specified, such as flooring, cabinets, and countertops.
 An allowance allows the homeowner to make selections according to the budget or pay the difference for an upgrade.

 A substantive estimate is comprehensive and includes contingencies and profit margins based on almost finalized plans.
 Although some decisions may not be final, a substantive estimate can provide enough information to evaluate a budget and be used for bidding.